 If your guitar has a dent in an unsealed section of wood e.g. the fingerboard.
-Using a combination of heat and moisture can cause the wood to swell and regain it’s previous shape.
-If you have a dent in the finish of the body of the guitar you can fill the cavity using Gluboost, Superglue, lacquer or epoxy.
+Using a combination of heat and moisture causes the wood to swell and regain its previous shape.
+If you have a dent in the finish of the body of the guitar you can fill the cavity using Gluboost, Superglue, lacquer, or epoxy.

 The first blemish on your new guitar

 We’ve all done it.

 It’s only a matter of time before you drop something on your guitar e.g. your phone or a capo, leave your guitar leaning against something that wasn’t as stable as you initially thought, or simply dropped the guitar resulting in a fresh new dent.

 That’s what I did a few years back.
 I had just finished a session at a friend’s house who owned a small studio and was putting my guitar into the back of my car.

 I’d been recording most of the morning and the sunlight can be a little hard to adjust to when you’ve been in a semi-dark room.
 In any case, the next thing you know my guitar slipped from my grip, and I was left immediately regretting not bringing my guitar case.

 There’s really no mistaking the sound of an acoustic guitar hitting the ground.

 First, there’s the initial sound of the body absorbing the full impact from the much harder surface (in this case a combination of concrete and bitumen), before bouncing and changing angle in mid-air so that the tuners and headstock take the next blow, before bouncing again and exposing the top of the guitar.
 This is followed immediately by the sound of strings spasming wildly, slapping against the timber of the body and neck.